 Higher Demand & Revenue

-Google AdX has higher demand compared to any other platform as it unites numerous DSPs.
-A higher demand translates into more competition which results in higher revenues for publishers.
+Google AdX has higher demand than any other platform as it unites numerous DSPs.
+A higher demand translates into more competition, resulting in higher publishers’ revenues.

 From when to display the ads, where to position the ads, and which ads to display on the application – Google AdX provides complete control of the ad inventory.